 Per condition tends to be better for older pets or dog breeds with genetic issues

 The cap is the maximum paid by the insurance company.
 You either want no cap or a very high cap (at least $8000).
 Insurance with a low cap will not reliably cover a major illness in this city and the last thing you want is to max out your insurance payment when you need more.
 The cap can be annual or per condition as well.

 The Deductible (you typically pick from $0 to $1000)

 This is what you pay before the insurance kicks in.
 If you have an annual deductible, this is the amount you pay per year for covered conditions before insurance kicks in and next year you have to pay it again before insurance kicks in.
 If you have per condition insurance, this is the amount you pay for a given disease/condition before insurance kicks in.

 If you pick a very high deductible to get a lower premium,

-After you pay your deductible, insurance kicks in and pays a percentage of what is the remaining charges are.
+After you pay your deductible, insurance kicks in and pays a percentage of your expenses here on out (for life if you have a Per condition deductible or for the rest of the year if you have an annual deductible).
+How much of your bill will they pay?
+You get to pick generally between 70 and 100%.
+The higher the percentage they pay out, the higher your monthly premium (your monthly insurance bill) will be.
 It will likely be 100%, 90%, 80%, or 70%.
 Obviously, the higher the percent covered, the less you have to pay out of pocket.
 Some policies do not have options: they simply cover 90%.
 Others let you pick your percent covered so you have more control over your premium.